ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 This section helps the agent to collect the header from request/response from the API Gateway system.

 `getHeaders`: Tells the agent to  call the API Gateway API to get additional transaction details (headers).
 Default value is **true**.
-If false, API Gateway config does not need to be set and no headers will be send to AMPLIFY Central.
+If false, API Gateway config does not need to be set and no headers will be send to Amplify Central.

 `host`: The host that Axway API Gateway is running on.
 Default value is **localhost**.